tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

 'Ascribed author' is a person (or group of people) who a name is ascribed to in a publication, but who is not the author of the name according to the rules of the nomenclatural codes, because they did not contribute to the validating description of the name.
-In the `dwc:scientificNameAuthorship` these authors are indicated with 'ex'.
-Note that for botanical names the ascribed author comes before the 'ex' while for zoological names it comes after.
+In the `dwc:scientificNameAuthorship` these authors are indicated with 'ex', the ascribed author coming before the 'ex' and the author the name is attributed to after.
+Note that the 'ex' construction that is sometimes used with zoological names has got nothing to do with attribution or ascription, but is used to indicate a concept, much like we do here with 'sec.' or 'sensu' in taxon concept labels.

 ### tcs:basionymAscribedAuthorLiteral